-Whether you want to make a diorama base, an arts and crafts project or a great piece of packaging, styrofoam is the way to go.
-Apart from being lightweight and easy to shape, this material is versatile enough to be used in a variety of applications.
+Whether you want to make a diorama base, an arts and crafts project, or a great piece of packaging, styrofoam is the way to go.
+Apart from being lightweight and easy to shape, this material is versatile enough to be used in various applications.

 The Best Paint for Styrofoam – Comparison Table